- Enjoy a vastly popular spectacle originally staged in Kyoto, and now brought to audience in Kanto region

 - Witness the extraordinary performance which is a refined mix of dance, mime, break dance, juggling, and magic

 - See a performance that uses the latest technology such as projection mapping, as well as elements of traditional Kabuki theater

 First of its kind in Japan, GEAR is a unique non-verbal performance that stimulates your five senses with a moving story set in the future.
 Impressive stage effects accompany the show.
-These stage effects are set up using techniques ranging from those used in Kabuki plays to the latest technologies.
-GEAR East Version is bound to offer you a theatrical experience you will never forget!
+These stage effects use techniques ranging from those in Kabuki plays to the latest technologies.
+GEAR East Version offers you a theatrical experience you will never forget!